 Cheese has been the basis of many culinary love affairs and many photographic memories.
 Cheese has a long and rich history but we are only beginning to understand its secrets.
-It’s more than just flavour, cheese is literally like a drug.
+It’s more than just flavor, cheese is literally, like a drug.

 Brief history of cheese